|Take me back:

 outstretched pleadingly.
 "Everybody kept saying, 'Who's the cute

 guy in the window?'" she recalls.
-(Americans, it appears, can be
+(In lieu of the real thing, Americans, it appears, can be

 So how did the Bay Area crew discover Join Me?
 Joinee Moose stumbled across